-{\textbf{\textit{Average misclassification rates and genes and CpG sites selected}}} Table \ref{tab: breastcancer} gives the average test errors for the methods.
-Based on the high classification errors across the methods, it seems that separating those who died from breast cancer from those who did not die using methylation and gene expression data is a difficult problem.
-The average test error for the proposed method based on the top 10\% or 20\% CpG sites and genes is comparable to that of the other methods.
-Unlike Deep CCA and SVM, our proposed method allows us to obtain insight into the genes and CpG sites driving the classification accuracy.
 For this purpose, we explored the ``stable" genes and CpG sites that potentially discriminate between people who died and those who did not die from breast cancer.
-We consider a variable to be ``stable" if it is ranked in the top 20\% at least 16 times ($\ge 80\%$) of the 20 resampled datasets.
-Table 1 in the Supplementary Material shows the genes selected and how often they were selected.
+We consider a variable to be ``stable" if it is ranked in the top 20\% at least 16 times ($\ge 80\%$) of the 20 resampled datasets. \cref{tab: breastcancerVarSelGenes} shows the genes selected and how often they were selected.
 Genes DAB2, DCN, HLAF, MFAP4, MMP2, PDGFRB, TCF4 and TMEFF1 were consistently selected in the top $20\%$ in all resampled data sets.
 There is support in the literature for the potential role of some of these genes in a variety of human cancers.
 Disabled homolog 2 [or DAB adaptor protein 2] (DAB2) is a protein-coding gene that is often deleted or silenced in several human cancer cells.
 The decorin gene (DCN) is a protein coding gene that encodes the protein decorin.
 Research on different human cancers (e.g. breast, prostate, bladder) has shown that DCN expression levels in cancerous cells are significantly reduced from expression levels in normal tissues or are often completely silenced in tumor tissues \citep{jarvinen2015decorin}.